Djcoyer/tic-tac-toe/README.md

 ﻿To run this app with Docker, open the command line and navigate to the root folder.
-Once there, type 'docker-run -d -p 5000:5000 --name react-demo tic-tac-toe'.
+Once there, type 'docker run -d -p 5000:5000 --name react-demo tic-tac-toe'.
 This will start the app on http://localhost:5000.